gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ### Use tools for automated code formatting

-As code base grows, maintaining a uniform code formatting is difficult and creates a lot of noise in commits.
+As code base and the number of contributors grow, maintaining a consistent code formatting is difficult and creates a lot of noise in commits.
 In order to handle this issue, GNSS-SDR uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html), a set of tools for automated code formatting.
 It can be used as a standalone tool and supports a number of editor integrations.

 The rules for code formatting are configured in the file [.clang-format](https://github.com/gnss-sdr/gnss-sdr/blob/next/.clang-format) at the root of the source tree.
 The style options are described in [Clang-Format Style Options](http://clang.llvm.org/docs/ClangFormatStyleOptions.html).